Evolution of Hawking mass under perturbative spacetime uniformly expanding flows: Introduction

 The simplest and most natural spacetime which we may consider in this setting is a perturbation of a spherical surface in Minkowski space.
 Minkowski space appears as the unique zero-mass configuration in general relativity with perturbations necessarily increasing the total energy, a fact which underlies the original spinor-based proof of the positive energy theorem \cite{witten, taubes}.
 Proofs of this theorem first appeared for small perturbations of Minkowski spacetime, clarifying the role that flat spacetime should play in the general result \cite{geroch, yvonne}.
 For quasi-local masses, we might also expect failures of positivity or monotonicity to first manifest for non-spherical perturbations of flat space.
 Consequently, verifying monotonicity for small deviations from spherical symmetry in Minkowski spacetime constitutes an essential consistency check for UEFs and their suitability as physical diagnostics.
 We therefore expect that the behavior of the Hawking mass under perturbations of round spheres in Minkowski space provides a sensitive probe of both rigidity and stability.

-Using a spherical harmonic expansion to parametrize nonspherical perturbations of a sphere evaluated on a finite $(\theta, \phi)$ grid, we compute the Hawking mass along the in-slice flow and examine its sensitivity to perturbation amplitude, angular structure, and numerical resolution.
-This provides direct evidence that the formal monotonicity results for uniformly expanding flows correspond to stable behavior in concrete geometric evolutions, whilst also identifying regimes in which numerical or geometric instabilities may arise.
-By restricting attention to time-flat, in-slice flows, we obtain a controlled setting in which analytic expectations can be directly compared with numerical results.
-This serves as a necessary first step toward more general spacetime evolutions and provides new insight into the practical behavior of quasi-local mass under geometrically motivated flows.
-To our knowledge, such numerical investigations of Hawking mass monotonicity under perturbed flows have not previously been carried out.
-To parametrise perturbations of the surface geometry, we consider expansions into spherical harmonics.
-This is a standard technique in perturbative and numerical relativity, where spherical and spin-weighted spherical harmonic decompositions are used to isolate angular modes and achieve spectral convergence \cite{novak,bishop}.
+Using spherical harmonics to parametrize perturbations of a sphere evaluated on a finite $(\theta,\phi)$ grid, we calculate the Hawking mass along the flow and examine its sensitivity to perturbations of the spacetime and the angular structure of the harmonics.
+The use of spherical harmonic decomposition is standard in perturbative and numerical relativity, where they are typically used to achieve spectral convergence and isolate angular modes \cite{novak,bishop}.
 Representations based on spherical harmonics are also widely used in numerical studies of gravitational perturbations and wave extraction \cite{kokkotas, motl2, motl1, chung}.
-In the present study, restricting to low-order harmonic modes allows us to probe controlled deviations from spherical symmetry while retaining a clear interpretation of the resulting geometric and physical quantities.
-Moreover, expressing perturbations in an orthonormal harmonic basis enables a systematic assessment of how individual angular modes influence the evolution of the Hawking mass, providing a transparent way to test the robustness of monotonicity under nonspherical deformations when the Hawking mass of the perturbed surface is evolved under an in-slice, time-flat flow.
-This provides a first numerical confirmation that small perturbations do not violate monotonicity, and establishes a practical framework for future extensions to black hole spacetimes and the full UEF.
+Restricting to low-order harmonic modes allows us to probe controlled deviations from spherical symmetry whilst retaining a clear interpretation of the resulting geometric and physical quantities.
+Moreover, expressing perturbations in an orthonormal harmonic basis enables a systematic assessment of how individual angular modes influence the evolution of the Hawking mass, providing a framework in which to test the robustness of monotonicity under nonspherical deformations.